Expansion by regions with pySecDec: Feynman integrals and an example for expansion by regions

 We will expand the integrand in $m^2/p^2$ in the limit $|p^2|\gg m^2$.
 It is helpful to consider the first component of $k$ to be imaginary and to perform a Wick rotation to momenta in Euclidean space.
 In this way the smallness of a squared momentum means smallness of its components.
 We can introduce a smallness parameter $z$, in terms of which a series expansion is performed.
 For the hard region, where $m^2$ is small compared to $|k^2|$, we introduce $m^2\rightarrow z\,m^2$, expand about $z=0$ and then set $z=1$. \be (h): \quad \frac{1}{(k+p)^2(k^2-m^2)^2}\to \frac{1}{(k+p)^2\,(k^2)^2}\left( 1+2\frac{m^2}{k^2}+\ldots\right). \ee This expansion is valid whenever $|k^2| > |m^2|$.
 However, since the integration domain also contains points that do not satisfy this condition, we need another region.
 This is the soft region, where we introduce $z$ by $k^2\rightarrow z\,k^2$, $p\cdot k\rightarrow z^{1/2}\,p\cdot k$, $m^2\rightarrow z\,m^2$ and expand about $z=0$, after which we set $z=1$. \be (s): \quad \frac{1}{(k+p)^2(k^2-m^2)^2}\to \frac{1}{p^2\,(k^2-m^2)^2}\left( 1-\frac{k^2+2p\cdot k}{p^2}+\ldots\right). \ee The resulting expansion is valid whenever $k^2+2k\cdot p < p^2$.
 This means that this expansion covers the region where the hard region expansion, \eqn{eq:hard}, does not converge.
-In the expansion by regions method one integrates both expansions over the whole integration domain.
-To compensate for this, one should subtract the extra contribution coming from extending the integration domain, but that contribution turns out to be a scaleless integral, which vanishes if properly regularised, in our example by dimensional regularisation.
-To see this, if we take the expansion in the hard region, expression \eqn{eq:hard}, and expand it again in the soft region, we get \be (hs): \frac{1}{(k+p)^2(k^2-m^2)^2}\to \frac{1}{p^2\,(k^2)^2} \left( 1-\frac{k^2+2p\cdot k}{p^2}+\ldots\right) \left( 1+2\frac{m^2}{k^2}+\ldots\right). \ee Expanding the expression of the soft region, \eqn{eq:soft}, again in the hard region leads to the same result.
-These are scaleless integrals to all orders in the expansion, and therefore we can ignore them.